MickBerryZ/Automatic_Number_Plate_python/README.md

 This automatic Number Plate uses Python to implement that supports the English language.
 It can detect and recognise number plates into CSV file.

+Download VDO that uses on this code : https://drive.google.com/file/d/1YmHTElM6rh5uBpvaoUYpYTHK2odJkoM6/view

+A licensed plate detector was used to detect license plates.
+The model was trained with Yolov8 using this dataset and following this step by step tutorial on how to train an object detector with Yolov8 on your custom data.

 Thank you original code from youtube channal "Computer vision engineer" Link : https://youtu.be/fyJB1t0o0ms